 - money laundering

-Latvian authorities recognise dual nationality for citizens of Australia and a number of other countries.
+Latvian authorities recognise dual nationality.
 For information on dual nationality issues and to check your dual nationality status, contact the nearest

 Embassy or Consulate of Latvia.
 Travel on your Australian passport at all times.